lreimer/packtpub-building-javaee8-webservices-section.2/README.md

 you can perform partial processing by annotating methods using @Path only.
 The return type will then be scanned for further JAX-RS annotations.

+### Video 2.3: Error Handling

+For REST APIs it is considered best practice to signal errors and abnormal behaviour using HTTP Status code.
+This includes expected as well as unexpected exceptional behaviour.

+There are a couple of options you can choose from:
+* Handle the error explicitly, by checking or catching an exception and then set a suitable HTTP status code on the `Response` object.
+This could be a *404* if something could not be found.
+* The other alternative you have is to throw `WebApplicationException` or one of its subclasses.
+JAX-RS will handle these and translate them to the appropriate HTTP status code.
+* The final and most flexible option is to implement the `ExceptionMapper` interface and perform a custom mapping from exception to `Response`.

 ## Containerization

 When you want to use the Payara Server Full base image, write the following `Dockerfile`: